paazmaya/shigehachi/README.md

 ## Version history

 * `v6.0.0` (2019-05)
-  - Added command option `--all-variations` for generating diff images with all possible metric and compose alternatives
+  - Added command option `--all-variations` for generating diff images with all possible metric, compose, and style alternatives.
+This will run about 1320 GraphicMagick commands more per image comparison pair
   - Command line tool now saves the metrics data as `shigehachi.json` in the `output-dir` directory
 * `v5.0.2` (2019-05-13)
   - `npm-shrinkwrap.json` was not included in the published package